unclehowell/datro/hbnb/arm/README.md

 The disk image is now ready to go into your Raspberry Pi (providing the Pi has internet access via Ethernet)

 ### Wireless (Wi-Fi) Support
 If you prefer to power up your Pi and have it connect wirelessly to a Wi-Fi Access point (to establish internet access) then follow these steps:
 1. Eject and re-insert the MicroSD Card into your machine
-2. Navigate to /boot/raspberrypi-ua-netinst/config/ in your favorate text editor
+2. Navigate to /raspberrypi-ua-netinst/config/ in your favorate text editor
    - Open the `installer-config.txt` file in Notepad
-   - Enter Wi-Fi SSID and Password where instructed
+   - Enter Wi-Fi SSID and Password where instructed and save the file
-   - Save the file (and if there's other installer-config.txt files, change them too e.g. /config/files and possibly /boot)
 3. Eject your MicroSD Card - You're ready to proceed

 If your using Ethernet(default) make sure your Raspberry Pi is connected via Ethernet to a router that has working internet access.